-To ensure sufficient security and protection of students, staff, and property, the board employs a school resource officer (SRO).
+To ensure the security and protection of students, staff, and property, the board employs a police officer.
 In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
 The law enforcement duties of district peace officers are listed in policy CKE(LEGAL).
-The law enforcement duties of school resource officers, include a police presence at a public school; safety or drug education to students of a public school; or other similar services.
-The law enforcement duties of district security personnel, include carrying out the provisions of Education Code Chapter 37, Subchapter C, relating to law and order.